goldblum/goldblum.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-🚨 **Note**: I am recruiting PhD students.
+🚨 **Note**: I am recruiting PhD students, primarily for programs in electrical engineering and computer science.
 Reach out if you're interested. 🚨

 I am an assistant professor at Columbia University.
 My research focuses on both applied and fundamental problems in machine learning: